CNES/netCDFchunkindex/README.md

 a smaller portion of data that can be read using chunkindex approach

 ### How do we do that ?
-1. We build an index that contains 32 KB windows of compressed data at some points in the chunk (e g zran index points 1 to 4 The 32 KB windows are the decompression context for the deflate algorithm They are necessary to start the decompression from these intermediate points
+1. We build an index that contains 32 KB windows of compressed data at some points in the chunk (e.g. zran index points 1 to 4).
+The 32 KB windows are the decompression context for the deflate algorithm.
+They are necessary to start the decompression from these intermediate points;

-2. We identify the index point that lies just before the data we want to extract (e g point 3 and read the associated 32 KB window from the index
+2. We identify the index point that lies just before the data we want to extract (e.g. point 3) and read the associated 32 KB window from the index;

-3. We initialize the decompression from this index point 3
+3. We initialize the decompression from this index point 3;

-4. We decompress the sub chunk to retrieve the data we need
+4. We decompress the sub chunk to retrieve the data we need.

 ![sub_chunking](sub_chunk.png)